Disponible con licencia de Location Referencing.

 Adds the linear referencing capability to map services

-Pipeline Referencing for Server extends an existing map service with an additional REST service capability for linear referencing capabilities such as the following:
+Pipeline Referencing extends an existing map service with an additional REST service capability for linear referencing whenever a map is published with the Linear Referencing option enabled.

 - Provide LRS-based network and event layer information.